© Mapbox · © OpenStreetMap contributors · Boundary data © Historic England (NHLE)

 Long barrow on Bere Down, 1100m north east of Roke Barn is a scheduled monument protected by Historic England under reference 1015329.
 View the official record →

-Long barrow on Bere Down, 1100m north east of Roke Barn is a Neolithic burial monument situated in Dorset.
+Long barrow on Bere Down is a Neolithic burial monument located approximately one kilometre north-east of Roke Barn in Dorset.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1015329.

 Long barrow on Bere Down, 1100m north east of Roke Barn is a Scheduled Ancient Monument, legally protected by Historic England (NHLE) — the body responsible for designating and safeguarding heritage sites in England.
 The official designation reference is 1015329.